couchbaselabs/ToDoLite-iOS/tutorial.md

 ### STEP 12: Adding a Checkmark for members

 Implement the `couchTableSouce:willUseCell:forRow:` method.
-Notice here that this method returns passes a row of type `CBLQueryRow`.
+Notice here that this method has a row parameter of type `CBLQueryRow`.
 That’s the document for the cell that was clicked:
-- check if the doc id of the row object in is the members array of the list document (if YES, set the cell’s accessoryType to checkmark, if NO, set the cell’s accessoryType to None)
+- check if the doc id of the row object is in the members array of the list document (if YES, set the cell’s accessoryType to checkmark, if NO, set the cell’s accessoryType to None)

-	Gif to show the checkmark displaying
+![][image-12]

 The solution is on the `workshop/final` branch.

 ### Testing the final result

 Run the app, you can now see the different users from the `profiles` channel and share lists with other attendees.

+![][image-13]

 The result is on the `workshop/final` branch.